waf/waf.github.com/content/the-implementation-of-csharp-local-functions.rst

        return cDisplayClass10.a;
     }

 This is more interesting than the first case.
-We can see that our generated class is set up ahead of time, then passed into the generated static function, and then all subsequent references to the parameter ``a`` are turned into references to the generated field!
+We can see that our generated class is set up ahead of time, then passed into the generated static function, and then all subsequent references to the parameter ``a`` are rewritten into references to the generated field!
 Fascinating.

 .. _System.ValueType: https://msdn.microsoft.com/en-us/library/system.valuetype(v=vs.110).aspx#Anchor_4